-The course setter is designated by the Jury of the competition (if they is not chosen by FIS).
+The course setters are designated by the Jury of the competition (if they are not chosen by FIS).
 Before setting the course, they must conduct an inspection and study of the course in the presence of the Jury and those responsible for the course (the chief of competition and the chief of course).
-At Level 1 competitions the RD will set the course together with the connection coach. (art.
-1300.3.1.2)